a-paija/Coffee-Shop-Sales/README.md

-# Maven Roasters Sales Dashboard
+# Maven Roasters Sales Dashboard & Analysis

 This **Excel project** analyzes transaction records for **Maven Roasters**, a fictitious coffee shop operating across three New York City locations.
 The project includes both the raw data and an interactive dashboard to explore sales trends and performance.